angular-schule/website-articles/blog/2018-04-swagger-codegen/README.md

    --additional-properties npmName=book-monkey-api,snapshot=true,ngVersion=5.0.0
 ```

-Don't ask me why the command line argument was called `additional-properties`!
-There must be historical reasons... :smile:
+I wonder why the command line argument was called `additional-properties`!
+There must have been historical reasons... :smile:
 As already pointed out, you can also define the additional properties (=== options) via a config file.
 This cleans up the command a bit: